reevoo/reevoomark-php-api/README.md

 ##License

 This software is released under the MIT license.
-Only certified ReevooMark partners are licensed to display Reevoo content on their sites.
+Only certified Reevoo partners are licensed to display Reevoo content on their sites.
 Contact <sales@reevoo.com> for more information.